 “Sace me, bho gotama, purato aggi jaleyya, jāneyyāhaṁ: ‘ayaṁ me purato aggi jalatī’”ti.

-“If there were a fire burning in front of me, Venerable Gotama, I would know, ‘This fire is burning in front of me.’”
+“If a fire were burning in front of me, sir Gotama, I would know: ‘This fire is burning in front of me.’”

 “Sace pana taṁ, vaccha, evaṁ puccheyya: ‘yo te ayaṁ purato aggi jalati ayaṁ aggi kiṁ paṭicca jalatī’ti, evaṁ puṭṭho tvaṁ, vaccha, kinti byākareyyāsī”ti?

-“And if someone were to ask you, ‘This fire burning in front of you, on what does it depend?‘ how would you answer?”
+“And if someone were to ask you, Vaccha: ‘This fire burning in front of you, dependent on what does it burn?’
+Being asked thus, Vaccha, how would you answer?”

 “Sace maṁ, bho gotama, evaṁ puccheyya: